GeraldLee/docker-helper/README.md

 ```shell
 docker-helper delete
 ```
-delete the container you choose
+list the containers already stopped and you can choose stop one of them
 ```shell
 docker-helper deleteall
 ```